zoff99/_vagrantci_/README.md

 # VagrantCI

+a Poor Man's CI System using Vagrant and VirtualBox

 ### Overview
-a Poor Man's CI System using Vagrant and VirtualBox
+VagrantCI is a [Continuous integration System](https://en.wikipedia.org/wiki/Continuous_integration) that runs locally on your machine.
+Virtualization is achieved with [Vagrant](https://www.vagrantup.com/) and [VirtualBox](https://www.virtualbox.org/).

 ### Features